alden12/rxfm/README.md

   );
 };
 ```
+Here the `event` operator is what I've called a "component operator".
+These are operator functions taking a component observable, processing it's element in some way, and returning the same component observable.
+In this case the component operator adds an event listener to the element.

 ## Attributes & Styling:
 Element attributes and styling can be set using operator functions imported from `rxfm`.
 Style, attributes and CSS class values may be strings, or they can be observables to set them dynamically.